- Education and Science

 I ran to my kitchen window which faced west and looked up.
 The sky was strangely rolled back and an odd color.
 It almost looked like it was boiling.
 Although I didn’t see the typical funnel, what I was seeing was monstrous and I knew it was a tornado.
 Just then, like a scene from a Godzilla movie, a crowd of trailer dwellers began running past my window, because every mobile home dweller knows – you stay in a trailer during a tornado, you are as good as dead.

-I grabbed my children and just as I got to my front steps, I saw Steve and Pat, neighbors I had befriended who had girls the same ages as mine.
+I grabbed my children and just as I got to my front steps, I saw Steve and Pat - neighbors I had befriended who had girls the same ages as mine.
 Steve was carrying the oldest, and Pat was following him carrying their youngest when I called for them.
 Steve met me halfway and took Nikki, my oldest, and Pat and I ran after him carrying our babies.
 Seeing Steve with Nikki kept me going despite the fact that I had no shoes on and we were running on gravel.
 I do not remember feeling or hearing a thing – it was pure terror mixed with adrenaline.
 Then just a few trailers up, we came to the home of my sister-in-law.
 She and her husband lived there with my 4-year old niece.
 I wanted to alert them, but I didn’t want to leave Nikki.
 I was in this moral dilemma when they burst out of their trailer and joined the crowd.
 Somewhere along the line, Steve, who was leading the pack, announced that he was taking us to an old farm on the edge of the trailer park.
 There in the side of hill, was a half-buried milk house.
 He hoped to get us all crowded in there, but we were exhausted and scared and when we got as far as an abandoned barn someone suggested we stay.
 This could have been fatal decision had the tornado stayed to its path, but it didn’t.

 An Abrupt Turn

 Less than a mile away, my father-in-law, Carl, stood on his porch and shook his fist in defiance at the beast while his wife and some greenhouse workers scurried to the basement.
-He watched as the funnel, heading straight for town, made an abrupt turn to the left and traveled up over a hill where it would roll a mobile home on top of and kill a teenage boy before hitting a friend’s barn collapsing the roof and crushing the cattle inside.
+He watched the funnel, heading straight for town, make an abrupt turn to the left and travel up over a hill where it would roll a mobile home on top of and kill a teenage boy before hitting a friend’s barn collapsing the roof and crushing the cattle inside.
 Further up the hill, this friend would lose most of his house - the top half blowing away while his wife clung to an inside wall.
 She would later seek me out looking for diapers her face frozen in shock.

 It would then hit the town of Cherry Tree and completely annihilate a small mobile home park there leaving nothing standing but a shower stall and bathtub.
 When I would see this a short time later, I would think about how that was the only place in my mobile home that I thought to take refuge.
 Further up the road from the Cherry Tree trailer park, a co-worker would find her relatives hanging dead in a tree, their under clothes pulled up around their necks.